chrillo/node-docker/README.md

-# boilerplate for a dockerized node app with pm2 & docker-compose
+# boilerplate for a docker node app with pm2 & docker-compose

 ## pm2